 - how to get to the Kew Traffic School

 - how to identify staff

 - where the toilets are and their environmental specifications

 We can also read our Social Story document which aims to assist visitors who may have autism spectrum disorder, specific language disorders, social communication difficulties or cognitive delays and disability.
 It provides a clear explanation and description of visiting our centre, so you can know what to expect.

 Corner Cotham and Grange roads, Kew 3101

-Kew Traffic School is located next to Reservoir Reserve which includes a playground, half-court basketball court, football oval, barbecue, tables and public toilets.
+Kew Traffic School is located next to Reservoir Reserve which includes a playground, half-court basketball court, barbecue, tables and public toilets.